This Lubitz' Leon Trotsky Bibliography (LLTB) is part of Lubitz' TrotskyanaNet (LTN)

 3. Notes area (see below).

-In case of electronic documents, the URL (uniform resource locator) is replacing the imprint area, and the document's scope is given by KB or MB (Kilobyte or Megabyte), followed by the approximate number of pages in round brackets.
-The date of access is given as a bibliographic note; the access date is of enormous relevance since many documents are 'volatile', i.e. they suddenly may disappear from the Internet or may substantially being altered (or even falsified or distorted); thus, any of our records reflects the state-of-the-art as it was on the mentioned day ("Accessed...").
-It goes without saying that we can't guarantee the correctness (or, persistence) of a given URL since an electronic document may move from one host or server to another or may be discarded.
+In case of electronic (digitized) documents, the URL (=uniform resource locator) is replacing the imprint area, and the document's scope as a rule is given by KB or MB (Kilobyte or Megabyte), followed by the approximate number of pages in round brackets.
+The date of access (i.e. the date on which the document has been retrieved/viewed) is given as a bibliographic note; the access date is of enormous relevance since many documents are 'volatile', i.e. they suddenly may disappear from the Internet or may substantially being altered (or even falsified or distorted); thus, any of our records reflects the state-of-the-art as it was on the mentioned day ("Accessed...").
+It goes without saying that we can't guarantee the correctness and persistence of a given URL since an electronic document may move from one host or server to another or may even be discarded.

 Now, some peculiarities should be mentioned: